KineMaster Review: Mobile Video Editor Rated for 2026

 , 1, 4, and 16 presets, and the canvas reorients the editing tools to match.

-We tested a 60-second TikTok-style edit start to finish: import 4K footage, trim, add caption keyframes, drop in a music bed, export.
-The whole project took 11 minutes from open to upload.
-Export in 1080p 9
+A typical 60-second vertical edit moves quickly: import 4K footage, trim, add caption keyframes, drop in a music bed, then export.
+Exporting a short 1080p 9

 - Safe-area guides show where Instagram and TikTok overlay their UI, so your captions don’t get covered by the like button or “follow” prompts.